-The focus of this 2015 Exemplary Awards application is the community impact of evidence-based enforcement and public education on underage drinking issues in Greenville County, South Carolina.
-The underage drinking problem is being addressed through a collaborative Greenville County community coalition established in 2003.
-Although the Coalition has been active since 2003, the application reflects the work conducted toward reducing the underage drinking problem in Greenville County, South Carolina from late 2011 through midyear 2013.
+The Exemplary Awards application reflects the work conducted toward reducing the underage drinking problem in Greenville County, South Carolina from late 2011 through midyear 2013.
 The details of the program are explained on the following pages of this award application.